Abortion rights groups ramp up efforts to mobilize, ahead of critical vote

 Anti-abortion groups in the state doubled down on their push to stop “unlimited and unregulated” abortions after a SCOTUS opinion to overturn Roe v.
 Wade was leaked last week.

-Kansans for Life denied a request for interview Monday, but sent over a statement on the potential SCOTUS decision.
+Kansans for Life denied a request for an interview Monday but sent over a statement on the potential SCOTUS decision.

 “No matter what the U.S. Supreme Court decides on abortion, as of now Kansas will remain a destination for painful late-term abortions and clinics with no health and safety standards — among the most extreme states in the nation.
 If Kansans want to stop unlimited, unregulated abortion, they must vote YES on VALUE THEM BOTH!”